The Parable of Arable Land: In popular culture

 Pink Stainless Tail were a rock band which formed in Melbourne, Australia, who named themselves after the song.

-The band Osees borrowed the bass riff of "Hurricane Fighter Plane" for the opening song "Block of Ice" from their album The Master's Bedroom Is Worth Spending a Night In in 2008.
+Osees are an American rock band that borrowed the bass riff of "Hurricane Fighter Plane" for "Block of Ice," the opening song on their album The Master's Bedroom Is Worth Spending a Night In.

 John Dwyer remarked: "Block of Ice was obviously inspired by Red Krayola.
 We were doing a show with them, and have always loved them.
 Also Malcolm Mooney from Can.
 Really a blatant rip off, but bent towards what we are capable of.
 When we opened with it at the show, they ended up doing 'Hurricane Fighter Plane' for like 15 minutes.
 Pretty rad."